Wissance/ImageCaptureSystem/README.md

-# ThreadControlIP
+# VideoControlIP
-A Xilinx IP Core for line scanner data aqcuiring
+A Xilinx IP Core for getting images/video from line scanners